williamouyang/okta.github.io/docs/api/rest/authn.md

    **Note:** For information on unlocking a locked out user, see <a href="http://developer.okta.com/docs/api/rest/users.html#unlock-user">Unlock User </a> in the Users API.

-> This API is currently in **Beta** status and provides no guarantees for backwards-compatibility.
-Okta is free to modify this API until it is released.
+> This API is currently in Beta status.
+The state model and data contracts will not change, but there may be additional attributes added to the JSON or minor semantic changes until the API reaches GA status.

 ## Authentication Model